bricaud/gremlin-server/README.md

 The server can be accessed on port 8182 and the graphson file will be saved in the home directory `~/`.

 A demo showing how to access the database with python is provided.
 Python 3 is required as well as the gremlin-python module.
-This module can be installed using
+This module can be installed using:
 ```
 pip install gremlinpython
 ```